ckwan/smart_task_assistant/README.md

 ![Swagger OpenAPI Documentation](diagrams/openapi.png)

-## Async Workflow
+## Synchronous Workflow
 1. The client sends a request to create or enhance a task.
-2. FastAPI validates authentication and persists initial task data.
+2. FastAPI validates authentication and persists the initial task data.
-3. A message is published to RabbitMQ for AI processing.
-4. Celery workers consume the message and invoke AI services.
+3. The LLM (LLaMA) enriches the task synchronously with enhanced description, subtasks, priority, and acceptance criteria.
-5. The processed result is stored back in PostgreSQL.
+4. The processed result is stored back in PostgreSQL.
-6. The client retrieves updated task data via polling or refresh.
+5. The client receives the enriched task immediately in the response.

 ## Performance & Metrics